How Did the Internet Start? Walk-through with the Internet History

 How Internet Started?
 Walk-through with the History of the Web

-Have you ever wondered how and when did the Internet start?
+Have you ever wondered how and when the Internet started?

 The Internet has a vast history.
-This blog post walks through how the Internet started, the major notable events, and how technology has advanced.
+In this blog post, I will walk you through the history of the Internet, highlighting major notable events and technological advancements.

-In a nutshell, the Internet is a global network of servers and computers hosting web pages.
+In brief, the Internet is a global network of servers and computers that host web pages.
 It allows people to access, share information, and communicate with other users.

-Accessing your favorite websites like Google, Twitter, Facebook, Gmail, or any other is accessing the Internet.
-In addition, sharing information via email, messengers, mobile application, etc., also fall into Internet usage.
+Accessing your favorite websites, such as Google, X, Bing, Instagram, LinkedIn, Facebook, Gmail, or any other, is essentially accessing the Internet.
+Additionally, sharing information via email, messengers, mobile applications, and other means also falls under Internet usage.

 In short, most things that consume your mobile data or WiFi are part of the Internet.